 Madrid is one of the sunniest cities in Europe and with the arrival of summer, the longer days give us more time to check out everything that's going on in the capital.
 Summers can be very hot with an average temperature of around 25ºC in July and August, but a good way of cooling off is to visit the terraces with pools that fill the city's rooftops.
 And don't forget to buy a beautiful fan, which will undoubtedly become your best ally!

-If there is one thing that stands out in Madrid's summer agenda, it's the open-air music festivals that the city hosts: Primavera Sound, Festival Tomavistas, Mad Cool, A Summer Story, Río Babel Festival, Noches del Botánico, Reggaeton Beach Festival, Coca-Cola Music Experience, DCODE, Jardín de las Delicias, Brava Madrid...
+If there's one thing that stands out in Madrid's summer agenda, it's the open-air music festivals that the city hosts: Mad Cool Festival, Noches del Botánico, Alma Occident Madrid, KALORAMA Madrid, A Summer Story, Puro Latino Madrid Fest, Río Babel Festival, Reggaeton Beach Festival, Brava Madrid, Coca-Cola Music Experience ...

 Evenings and nights in June and July are filled with music thanks to the Noches del Botánico concert series.
-Don't miss this musical event in a natural setting, specifically the Alfonso XIII Royal Botanical Gardens, where national and international artists such as Bob Dylan, Placebo, Patti Smith, David Byrne, Natalia Lafourcade, The Lumineers and LP have all performed.
+Don't miss this musical event in a natural setting, specifically the Alfonso XIII Royal Botanical Gardens, where national and international artists such as Van Morrison, Texas, Kool & The Gang, Roxette, Molotov and Santana have all performed.

-And don't miss all of the music, performing arts and leisure activities that are on offer in the city' Veranos de la Villa festival throughout July and August!
+And don't miss all of the music, performing arts and leisure activities hosted by the Veranos de la Villa festival which is held throughout July and August!

 2. Find a spot on a terrace for when night falls